 Defining messages and handlers

-This guide explains how to define messages and their handlers for the three message types: Command, Query, and Event.
+This guide covers how to define messages and their handlers for the three message types: Command, Query, and Event.

 Messages

-A message can be any Python object.
-Since messages are simple data containers, using a dataclass is a natural choice:
+A message is any Python object.
+Since messages are pure data containers, dataclass is a natural choice, but a pydantic.BaseModel, a msgspec.Struct, or any other class works just as well:

 Handlers

-A handler is a class with an async handle method that receives the message as its parameter.
-Handlers are registered using a decorator placed above the class definition: @command_handler, @query_handler, or @event_handler.
+A handler is a class with an async handle method that takes the message as its first parameter.
+Handlers are registered with one of the three decorators: @command_handler, @query_handler, or @event_handler.

 from cq import command_handler